 What is chronic cough?

 Chronic cough is usually defined as a cough that lasts more than eight weeks in adults and four weeks in children.
 Chronic cough is one of the most frequent reasons for visits to the doctor.
-Chronic cough is not a disease itself.
-It is a health problem that results from other health conditions.
+Chronic cough isn't a disease itself.
+It's a health problem that results from other health conditions.

 What causes coughing?

 Your throat is a very sensitive part of the body.
 The lining of your throat can sense touch, temperature, taste and position.
 You can sense these things even while you are breathing and eating.
 Your throat is responsible for getting food and air into the right tubes, making sure you don’t choke.
 The main job of your throat is keeping your airway safe and clear so you can breathe.
 A cough can be either voluntary or automatic.

 Coughing is one method our bodies use to keep us healthy, but a cough that lasts a long time can affect your life in many ways.
 Coughing can keep you up at night and make your days miserable from muscle pain and being tired.
 It’s important to find out why your cough won’t go away.

 Who is most likely to experience chronic cough?

 People who use tobacco, especially smokers, are at a high risk of developing chronic cough.
 There is even something called ‘smoker’s cough’ that lasts longer than three weeks.
 The cough begins when your body tries to clear itself of the irritants that enter when you smoke.

 Other people at risk of developing chronic cough include those with certain conditions, including: